ArjunPanditDs/loan-prediction-elasticnet/README.md

 ## Features
 - Preprocessing pipeline
 - Model training & evaluation
-- Flask API for prediction (if applicable)
+- Streamlit for predicting with UI

 ## Usage
 1. Clone the repo